Real Talk, Real Weddings

 Solo Wedding Planning: What to Do First, Next, and Last

 Starting your wedding plans on your own can feel a bit heavy.
 There’s the picture in your mind of that day, and then all the countless little things waiting to be done.
 But solo wedding planning doesn’t have to weigh you down.
-Once you begin slowly, step by step, the work softens.
+Once you begin, step by step, the work softens.
 It becomes a part of your story.

 This blog is meant for those who want to plan calmly, keep things in order, and still enjoy the process.
-It’s never been about having more; it’s about feeling light while planning something beautiful and your own.
+It’s never been about having more; it’s about feeling confident while planning something beautiful and your own.

 The Beginning: Building the Base